Shoulder Impingement Syndrome: Causes and Treatment

 The subacromial bursa sits between the rotator cuff tendons and the acromion (the bony process at the top of the shoulder blade).

-In shoulder impingement, the rotator cuff tendons and/or subacromial bursa become ‘squeezed’ between the humeral head (the ball-shaped top of the upper arm bone) and the acromion upon shoulder movement.
+In shoulder impingement, the rotator cuff tendons and/or subacromial bursa become ‘squeezed’ between the humeral head (the ball-shaped top of the upper arm bone) and the acromion upon shoulder movement (usually when you raise the shoulder to the front (flexion) or to the side 9abduction)

 Does Shoulder Impingement cause pain?

-Shoulder impingement can result in pain in the shoulder.
+Shoulder impingement often causes pain in the shoulder.

 In addition to pain, impingement can also cause weakness and limited mobility in the shoulder.

-If left untreated, shoulder impingement can lead to further damage to the rotator cuff tendons and can even result in a rotator cuff tear, which can require surgery to repair.
+If left untreated, shoulder impingement can lead to further damage to the rotator cuff tendons such as ‘shoulder tendon calcifications’ and can even result in a rotator cuff tear, which may require surgery or extensive to repair.

 Can Shoulder Impingement restrict Shoulder movement?